codr7/g-fu/v1/README.md

 Hello World
 ```

-Arguments may be defined as optional by specifying a default value.
+Arguments may be defined as optional by specifying default values.

 ```
   (let _